tlatsas/tlatsas.github.io/_posts/2010-12-07-weechat-howto.markdown

 /set irc.server.freenode.autoreconnect on
 {% endhighlight %}

-Next we need to automatically join some channels, for multiple channels use commas as separators <strong>without</strong> spaces:
+Next we need to automatically join some channels, for multiple channels use commas as separators **without** spaces:
 {% highlight text %}/set irc.server.freenode.autojoin = "#archlinux,#archlinux-offtopic,#archlinux-greece"{% endhighlight %}

 After that we need to set our nicknames (also comma separated), username and realname (these are optional):